Putnam-Lab/Lab_Management/Lab_Resourses/DNA_RNA-protocols/WGBS-PicoMethyl-Protocol.md

 **Note about timing and planning this prep**

 - Calculate how much DNA you're going to use before you start the prep, ideally for all samples, getting the volumes ready before you start
 - Plan how you will index your samples before starting the preps.
 We have paired i5 and i7 indexes that go from 1-60.
-Each sample needs a unique pair, and the individual indexes are not used more than once.
-Ie you can have two samples that have i5-1, i7-1, and i5-2, i7-2.
-But you cannot have two samples that have i5-1, i7-1, and i5-1, i7-2. i5-1 can't be used twice to mitigate any possible index-hopping (however rare)
+These indexes are combined into single tubes at 10uM concentration, where i7 1 is paired with i5 1 and so on.
+This is to help mitigate index hopping on patterned flow-cells, however rare it might be.
 - The list of primer/indexes we have are [here](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resourses/DNA_RNA-protocols/Indexes_and_Barcodes/UDI_Index_Primer_Pairs_for_Pico_WGBS.csv).
 Right now there are 1-60
 - It can make things easier on you do the prep over 1.5 days: start the prep in the afternoon by doing the DNA dilution and bisulfite conversion.
 The BS converted DNA can be stable at 4 degrees C for 20 hours.
 So you can take it out of the thermocycler after the conversion program and store it in the fridge for the next day
 - It will probably take you the entire second day if you do 10 or more samples (including the QC)